 Salary will be commensurate with experience; the salary range is $90,000 to $120,000 and negotiations beyond this salary range will be considered for exceptionally qualified candidates.
 The expected start date for these positions is January 1, 2023, though the actual start date is flexible.

-The David R. Cheriton School of Computer Science is the largest computer science school in Canada, with 95 faculty members.
+The David R. Cheriton School of Computer Science is the largest computer science school in Canada, with 115 faculty members.
 It enjoys an excellent reputation in pure and applied research and houses a diverse research program of international stature.
-Because of its recognized capabilities, the school attracts exceptionally well-qualified students at both undergraduate and graduate levels.
+Because of its recognized capabilities, the School attracts exceptionally well-qualified students at both undergraduate and graduate levels.
 In addition, the University of Waterloo has an enlightened intellectual property policy that vests all rights in the inventor.
-Please see the school's website for more information: https://www.cs.uwaterloo.ca.
+Please see the School’s website for more information: https://cs.uwaterloo.ca/about/open-positions.

-If you have any questions regarding the position, the application process, assessment process, or eligibility, please contact Professor Martin Karsten, David R. Cheriton School of Computer Science, email@example.com.
+If you have any questions regarding the positions, the application process, assessment process, or eligibility, please contact Professor Martin Karsten, David R. Cheriton School of Computer Science, email@example.com.

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.